Self-Sabotage: Why We Do It & How to Stop

 Why Do We Self-Sabotage?

 Many wonder why people self-sabotage.
 The answer lies in psychology.
-Our minds seek comfort in what’s familiar—even unhealthy.
+Our minds seek comfort in what’s familiar, even unhealthy.
 Fear, past conditioning, and self-doubt all play significant roles.
+From a psychological perspective, self-sabotage is often a protection strategy.
+If success, intimacy, or visibility once led to criticism or rejection, the brain may try to “protect” you by avoiding it again.
+Developing stronger emotional awareness and regulation skills can significantly reduce self-sabotage patterns over time.

-• Fear of Change – Staying in your comfort zone feels safer than risking something new.
+• Fear of Change – Staying in your comfort zone feels safer than taking risks with something new.

 • Low Self-Esteem – If you don’t believe you deserve success, you’ll unconsciously sabotage it.